cap-js/docs/guides/domain-modeling.md

 #### Prefer Flat Models

 While CDS provides great support, you should always think twice before using structured types.
-Some technologies you or your customers might not integrate with those out of the box.
+Some technologies you or your customers use might not integrate with those out of the box.
 Moreover, flat structures are easier to understand and consume.

 ##### **Good:** {.good}